jvde-github/AIS-catcher/README.md

 ```
 AIS-catcher -d SOAPYSDR -gu device "serial=00000001,driver=rtlsdr"  -s 1536K
 ```
-Stream arguments and gain arguments can be set similarly via ```-gu STREAM``` and ```-gu GAINS``` followed by a argument string.
+Stream arguments and gain arguments can be set similarly via ```-gu STREAM``` and ```-gu GAINS``` followed by an argument string.
 Please note that SoapySDR does not signal if the input parameters for the device are not set properly.
 We therefore added the ```-gu PROBE on``` swhitch which displays the actual settings used, e.g.
 ```
 AIS-catcher -d SOAPYSDR -s 1536K -gu FREQOFFSET 5 GAINS "TUNER=37.3" PROBE on SETTINGS "biastee=true"
 ```
-To complete the example, this also sets the tuner gain for the RTL-SDR to 37.3, the bias-tee on and the frequency correction to 5 ppm.
+To complete the example, this example also sets the tuner gain for the RTL-SDR to 37.3, the bias-tee on and the frequency correction to 5 ppm.

+If the sample rates for a device are not supported by AIS-catcher, the SOXR functionality could be conisdered (e.g. ```-go SOXR on```).
+Again, we advice to use the built-in drivers and included resampling functionality where possible.

 ## Validation